dart-lang/site-www/src/tools/pub/dependencies.md

 ### Use [caret syntax](#caret-syntax)

-Specifying dependencies with version ranges is such as `^1.6.3` is a good practice because it allows the pub tool to select newer versions of the package when they become available.
+Specifying dependencies with version ranges such as `^1.6.3` is a good practice because it allows the pub tool to select newer versions of the package when they become available.
 Also, it places an upper limit on the allowed version,